-A node’s properties are defined by the defaults
+A node’s properties are defined by the defaults object in its html definition.

 These are the properties that get passed to the node constructor function when